Revision 2018.2, February 2018

 config ip 192.168.1.1 alt_ip :ip

 A semicolon followed by a path represents a reference or arc to another node in the stream.
 The path syntax follows the OGDL Path specification.
 In the example, 'config.alt_ip' will have the same content as 'config.ip'.
-The path is relative, and can resolve at any level higher than the one where the reference is placed.
+The path is relative, and will resolve at any level higher than the one where the reference is placed.
 For example:

 config ip 192.168.1.1 alt_ips ip1 :ip